tarantool/doc/doc/1.7/reference/reference_lua/fio.rst

     "man 2 stat".

     :param string path-name: path name of file.
-    :return: fields which describe the file's block size, creation time, size, and other attributes.
+    :return: (If no error) table of fields which describe the file's block size, creation time, size, and other attributes.
+             (If error) two return values: null, error message.
-    :rtype:  table
+    :rtype:  table.

     Additionally, the result of ``fio.stat('file-name')`` will include methods equivalent to POSIX macros: